Ikwuano: Culture

-Ikwuano is known for cultures and arts which include Ekpe, New Yam (Iri-Ji) and Afo Amaghi Onuma festivals.
-Their cultural dances are Eketensi ritual dance, Oro, Ikperikpeogu (War Dance) Uko and so on.
+Ikwuano is known for cultures and arts which include Ekpe, which is usually in January in the different Ikwuano communities coinciding with their respective market days, New Yam (Iri-Ji) and Afo Amaghi Onuma festivals.
+Their cultural dances are Eketensi Ritual dance, Oro, Ikperikpeogu (War Dance), Uko and so on.
 They also have Oba and Ekpe societies.
+Popular delicacies in Ikwuano include Ofe Achara, Ukazi Soup and Ugwu Soup.
 The predominant languages spoken in Ikwuano are Igbo and English languages.
+The four clans speak distinct Igbo dialects though mutually intelligible.
 Ikwuano brides are known to have some of the costliest bride prices in Igboland.
 Traditional marriages are held in high esteem.

 Geography

 It has an area of 281 km^{2}.
 It lies between the latitudes 5 24lN and 5 30lN and between the longitudes of 7 32lE and 7 37lE.

 It borders Umuahia North and Bende to its north, Umuahia South and Isiala- Ngwa North to its west, Ini to the east and Obot-Akara to the south.

 Demographics

 The population of Ikwuano during the 2006 census was 137,993.
 As at 2015, it increased to 175,078.
 The area is inhabited primarily by the Igbo people.